< Previous Article Next Article >

 Many foreign artists and record labels have found Japan to be a very receptive environment and a valuable source of music revenues.

-*As a side note...Some of you may find your CD already in the catalogs of some Japanese shops even though nobody has informed you.
-Some of these shops simply buy the wholesale price CD's from CDBaby or Super D and then resell them at their physical store and/or on their website.
+*As a side note...Some of you may find your CD (or record) already in the catalogs of some Japanese shops even though nobody has informed you.
+Some of these shops simply buy the wholesale price CD's directly from your label, distributor or online somewhere and then resell them at their physical store and/or on their website.
 This shows you that there are people who think your music can sell in Japan.
 So you should definitely pursue the market further.
-If it is one or several Japanese customers who have purchased the full retail price CD then you know for sure you should be more serious about the Japanese market.
+If it is one or several Japanese customers who have purchased the full retail price CD or record then you know for sure you should be more serious about the Japanese market.
 Don't let this revenue opportunity pass by because the life of music products and bands is short.